 Idylls: A Mystical Journey Through Language, Nature, and Ethereal Inspiration

-Idylls (1992), the debut album by Love Spirals Downwards, remains one of the definitive works of ethereal wave, blending lush instrumentation, poetic abstraction, and influences spanning medieval poetry, Indian classical music, and 60s psychedelic folk rock.
-Released on Projekt Records in the U.S. and Hyperium Records in Germany, the album introduced the duo of Ryan Lum and Suzanne Perry, whose creative synergy produced music described by Industrial Nation as “like a cloud-ride to a heaven via angelic voices and delicate music.
+Idylls (1992), the debut album by Love Spirals Downwards, remains one of the definitive works of ethereal wave, blending lush instrumentation, poetic abstraction, and influences spanning medieval poetry, Indian classical music, 60s psychedelic folk rock, and the foundational sounds of the emerging ethereal music scene.
+Their soundscapes are characterized by swirling, swaying layers of atmospheric music and angelic vocals, creating a daydreaming quality.
+Released on CD and cassette by Projekt Records in the U.S. and on CD by Hyperium Records in Germany, the album introduced the duo of Ryan Lum and Suzanne Perry, whose creative synergy produced music described by Industrial Nation as “like a cloud-ride to a heaven via angelic voices and delicate music.

 The album’s signature sound—a combination of Lum’s intricate acoustic and electric guitar work and Perry’s mesmerizing, glossolalia-style vocals—evokes a timeless and otherworldly atmosphere.
 Comparisons to Cocteau Twins and Dead Can Dance are inevitable, but Idylls carved its own unique space within the ethereal music scene, described by Projekt Records as “the unconscious mind of ethereal music.Music From The Empty Quarter praised its dreamlike quality, calling it “thirteen angelic tracks tripping through peaceful illusions and fantasies, only briefly accessible in dream-soaked memories.”